France retain gold against Sweden

 LONDON France became the first men's handball team to defend their Olympic title when their 22-21 win consigned Sweden to a fourth Games final defeat on Sunday.

-It was France's second triumph having clinched the title in Beijing four years ago and their third Olympic medal after bagging bronze in 1992.
+It was France's second triumph having first clinched the title in Bejing four years ago and their third Olympic medal after bagging bronze in 1992.

-The Swedes, competing in their first Games since 2000 when they finished second for a third straight Olympics, had no answer to the world champions' superiority in all departments.
+The Swedes, who were competing in their first Games since 2000 when they finished second for a third straight Olympics, had no answer to the world champions' superiority in all departments throughout the encounter.

-"We played so well in defence all tournament even if we didn't bring our best all-round game," said talisman Nikola Karabatic.

-"We didn't give our opponents any options and that helped Titi to make a lot of saves."

-France also beat Sweden 29-26 in the group stages and although the final was similarly close, the gold medallists stayed ahead once they crept into the lead in the first half thanks to a series of coolly converted penalties by Michael Guigou.
+France had also beaten Sweden 29-26 in the group stages and although the final was similarly close, the gold medallists stayed ahead once they crept into the lead in the first half thanks to a series of coolly converted penalties by Michael Guigou.

-In the second half four deftly-taken goals by livewire Luc Abalo and three thunderous shots by Daniel Narcisse in the first ten minutes kept them ahead, the stocky Frenchman adding one more towards the end as Sweden scrapped to force extra-time.

-Sweden hit back with four goals in the final six minutes but Abalo scored to take France two clear with just under 60 seconds remaining, his team playing out the closing stages with five men following Nikola Karabatic's two-minute suspension.

 (Edited by Mark Meadows)